 The victory was the sixth straight for Esche, and kept Philadelphia without a loss on home ice (8-0-2) for the season.

 2010 -- Danny Briere scored the shootout-winner to redeem himself for a late-game gaffe, and Brian Boucher stopped 33 shots in regulation and overtime and all three shooters in the shootout in a 5-4 triumph at Verizon Center.

 On the strength of goals from Claude Giroux, Mike Richards, and Jeff Carter, Philadelphia held a 3-1 lead midway through the third period before a steady parade to the penalty box got Washington back into the game.

-Boucher thwarted Backstrom, Alex Ovechkin, and Alexander Semin in the three rounds of the shootout, while Briere beat Michal Neuvirth in the second round to help the visitors take the extra point back home.
+Boucher thwarted Backstrom, Alex Ovechkin, and Alexander Semin in the three rounds of the shootout, while Briere beat Michal Neuvirth in the second round to help the visitors wrestle away the extra point.

 2014 -- Claude Giroux's power play goal with 3:30 remaining in regulation knotted the game at 2-2, but Jason Zucker spoiled the mood of the pre-game inductions of Eric Lindros and John LeClair into the Flyers Hall-of-Fame with the game-winner with 0:45.4 left to give the Minnesota Wild a 3-2 triumph at the Wells Fargo Center.

 Mark Streit scored the other Philadelphia goal, while Jakub Voracek assisted on Giroux's tally to take over sole possession of the NHL scoring lead with 27 points, which included a league-best 20 helpers.